pablosanjose/Quantica.jl/docs/src/index.md

 Modules = [Quantica]
 ```

-Quantica is a Julia package to build generic tight-binding models and compute their properties
+Quantica.jl is a Julia package to build generic tight-binding models and compute their properties